Does my child have to be able to swim the full length of the pool?

 How often do I have to volunteer?

-Each family is required to collect 5 points through a variety of options.
+Each family is required to volunteer at 3 meets and 1 family member helps at the car wash.
 If your child is selected to swim at Meet of Champs or the All Star Meet, volunteering is mandatory for your child to participate.
 Volunteer commitments are per family.

 What if I don't want to volunteer?

 While we would prefer that you volunteer, we understand that there are situations when volunteering cannot be completed.
 If you do not wish to volunteer, please notify a board member and we will draft your $150 volunteer deposit and you will not be asked to volunteer at any of the regular season meets.
 This does not pertain to the championship meets.

 The first swimmer in a family will cost $125.
 Each subsequent swimmer in one family will be $100.